How to vote by mail in 2020

 - Ballots expected to start to be mailed out: Sept.
 24

 - Return your ballot by: Postmarked by Nov.
 2; received by Nov.
-9 (before canvass)
+9 (before canvass); in person by Nov.
+3

 - Register to vote by: Oct.
 5